Badgerati/Edison/README.md

 Install-Package Edison.Console
 ```

 To use the Edison framework and TestDriven.NET, you'll need to install the second package above.
-Then you'll need to manually add a reference to the `Edison.Framework.dll` within the `Edison.TestDriven\tools` directory of the project's packages.
+Then you'll need to manually add a reference to the `Edison.Framework.dll` within the `Edison.TestDriven\tools` directory of the project's NuGet packages directory.

 # Usage
 ## Framework